Tetrakern/fictioneer/CUSTOMIZE.md

 // to make them accessible or they will lead to a 404 error page.

 /**
- * Adds the 'future' post status to an allowed statuses array *
+ * Add the 'future' post status to an allowed statuses array.
+ *
  * @since x.x.x
  *